 - Now wipe your head starting from the region just above your hairline and going back to the head and coming to the front again.

 - Clean your right foot by washing it thoroughly with your left hand.
-Make sure to clean it till the ankle, in between the nails, and heel.
+Make sure to clean it to the ankle, in between the nails, and heel.
 Do not leave these portions dry.

 - Now use your left hand only to clean your left foot in the same manner.